reyestech/Nmap-Metasploit-Penetration-Testing-Report/README.md

 <img src="https://github.com/user-attachments/assets/b067990e-977d-462d-bcb2-81f8001a5050" width="60%" alt="Pentest Report Nmap & Metasploit - Stackfull"/>

 ## Scenario
 Your team has been assigned as the offensive security team for Stackfull Software.
-The team will validate internal security controls to see whether current protocols will protect the Stackfull Software organization's clients.
-The team will provide services to external clients to validate their security controls.
+The team will validate internal security controls to determine whether current protocols are sufficient to protect the Stackfull Software organization's clients.
+The team will provide services to external clients to validate their security controls and ensure compliance.
 One of your clients, Fullstack Academy, has assigned your team to conduct a penetration test on an isolated network.

 Tools Used
 > - Kali Linux | VMware | VirtualBox